The divorce process in the UK can seem complicated.

 Filling out the divorce application online will usually help speed up the process.

-The latest divorce reforms mean that you don’t need to provide any reasons why you want to get divorced.
+The latest divorce reforms (no fault divorce) mean that you don’t need to provide any reasons why you want to get divorced.

-Instead, all you need to do is write a statement saying that you believe your marriage has broken down irretrievably.
+Instead, all you need to do is write a statement saying that you believe your marriage has broken down.

 As well writing the statement, you’ll need to provide: